patternfly/training-scenarios/README.md

 ### Add an index.json file for the module

 The `index.json` file is where the structure of the module is established.
 Below is a template `index.json` file that you should follow.
-(Katacoda provides more information)[https://www.katacoda.com/docs/scenarios/index-json].
+[Katacoda provides more information](https://www.katacoda.com/docs/scenarios/index-json).

 ```
 {